gve-sw/industrial-equipment-onboarding/README.md

 1. Copy the Google Cloud Platform service account key JSON file into `/python`

-1. Edit `/python/Dockerfile` and change the line: `ENV GOOGLE_APPLICATION_CREDENTIALS gcp-project-name-54645fvcsdf43.json` where the .json filename matches the name of the file you copied into /python.
+1. Edit `/python/Dockerfile` and change the line: `ENV GOOGLE_APPLICATION_CREDENTIALS gcp-project-name-54645fvcsdf43.json`.
+Change the line so that gcp-project-name-XXXXX.json is instead the name of the file you copied into /python.

+1. Open your terminal application.

 1. Run `docker-compose build` from the project root directory